 Address doubts and concerns

-Here are twenty open-ended sales discovery questions that every rep can ask B2B prospects to move them through the pipeline to close:
+Here are 20 open-ended sales discovery questions that every rep can ask B2B prospects to move them through the pipeline and improve close rates.

 How are you currently managing your day-to-day processes?

 What do you like about your current process?

 What are some of the things stopping you from obtaining your goals?

 Sales discovery questions to help you obtain more background information: